thpereiraduarte/python-data-analysis-fcc-projects/README.md

 # python-data-analysis-fcc-projects
-Projects of the data analysis with python course from FreeCodeCamp
+Projects from FreeCodeCamp's course "Data Analysis With Python"